spqb/adabmDCApy/doc/implementation.md

 - `<output_folder>` is the path to a (existing or not) folder where to store the output files;
 - `<label>` is an optional argument.
 If provided, it will label the output files.
 This is helpful when running the algorithm multiple times in the same output folder.

-Once started, the training will continue until the Pearson correlation coefficient between the two-point statistics of the model and the empirical one obtained from the data reaches a modifiable target value (set by default at `target = 0.95`).
+Once started, the training will continue until the Pearson correlation coefficient between the two-point statistics of the model and the empirical one obtained from the data reaches a modifiable target value (set by default at `--target 0.95`).

 #### Output files
 By default the training algorithm outputs three kinds of text files: